Welcome to www.thechristhompson.com, this site is optimized for FireFox by Mozilla

 4 of 5

 We recently upgraded to the new 5 tuner DirecTV HR34 HD 1080p DVR receiver.
-It’s definely an improvement from our old UVerse DVR receiver, which I felt was slow and clumsy.
+It’s definitely an improvement from our old UVerse DVR receiver, which I felt was slow and clumsy.
 Let’s go over some of the key features in this review and why I say you’ll consider it a step up.

 DirecTV HR34-700 front